onqtam/headjack/docs/why/2_SYSTEM.md

 > "Can't we just drone this guy?" - [Hillary Clinton in regards to Julian Assange](https://x.com/wikileaks/status/782906224937410562)

+> "Not to punish evil is equivalent to authorizing it." - [Leonardo da Vinci](https://www.azquotes.com/quote/1080575)

 > "The actual control planes of the system are tenured or inherited — not elected." - [Balaji Srinivasan](https://x.com/balajis/status/1815190452251038133)

+> "Victory has a hundred fathers and defeat is an orphan." - [John F. Kennedy](https://www.goodreads.com/quotes/41024-victory-has-a-hundred-fathers-and-defeat-is-an-orphan)

 > "Bureaucracy is a construction by which a person is conveniently separated from the consequences of his or her actions." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/9104212-bureaucracy-is-a-construction-by-which-a-person-is-conveniently)